 Modern Supreme Court nomination hearings are contentious political events, as evidenced by the four held during the 109th and 111th Congresses to confirm John Roberts, Samuel Alito, Sonia Sotomayor, and Elena Kagan.
 Senators appear to purposely raise suspicion of nominees through their questioning during Judiciary Committee hearings, connecting the label of “judicial restraint” with candidates who are men, white, straight, and prone to “reason.”
 This is contrasted by appointees thought to embody the feminine, non-white, queer, and emotional practices of “judicial activism.”
 This dichotomous construction has made debates during the nomination process destructively reductive.
 A paradox thus emerges: by ignoring the importance of descriptive representation, the identity of potential justices to the Supreme Court becomes one of the most salient issues during the hearings; subsequently, this has resulted in senators using cues to create a caricature or “straw man” of nominees belonging to one or more minority groups in order to weaken and discredit otherwise qualified jurists and achieve a party “win” against the White House.

 Why did the United States heed JFK’s 1961 call to put an American on the moon by the end of the decade whereas George W. Bush’s call for a permanent moon base four decades later was summarily dismissed?
-I argue that follow through with the plan to land humans on the moon was made possible due to two factors: the convergence of the motivations of various political actors involved with the Apollo Program combined with the presence of an external challenger to the United States’ position within the international system.
-I conclude that Bush’s 2004 proposal ultimately failed because of its singular purpose and lack of an international competitor.
+NASA’s 60th anniversary marks the perfect time to assess why the United States has successfully heeded presidential initiatives for human space exploration.
+I argue the goal of landing humans on the moon was made possible due to three conditions being met: The decision was made by a president seeking individual prestige.
+A successor was designated to complete the project.
+And the challenge was accepted due to the presence of a competitor to the United States within the international system.
+I conclude that Bush’s 2004 proposal to return to the moon ultimately failed because it only met one of these conditions.